Siemens-Vr/geoMLCode/README.md

 ### Model Download
 Download the pretrained model from Hugging Face:
 **[Geothermal Model on Hugging Face](https://huggingface.co/Kamalikinuthia/Geothermal_model/commit/f281d69041cdcb8643c1cbf4c4d547802d325777)**
+**Note**
+Please refer to hugging face instructions on how to use Huggingface models

 ### Requirements
 1. Clone this repository and download `server.py`.